Nepali language: Consonants

 Note: Schwas are often retained in music and poetry to add extra syllables when needed.

 Grammar

-Nepali is a highly fusional language with relatively free word order, although the dominant arrangement is SOV (subject–object–verb).
+Nepali is a highly fusional language in verbal morphology, and is agglutinative in the case morphology with relatively free word order, although the dominant arrangement is SOV (subject–object–verb).
 There are three major levels or gradations of honorifics, as well as two more based on dialect and class: low, medium, high, very high, and royal.
 Low honorific is used where no respect is due, medium honorific is used to signify equal status or neutrality, and high honorific signifies respect.
 The very high grade is used by some speakers, and the highest level royal honorific, was used to refer to members of the royal family, and by the royals among themselves.
 Often it would also use unique or uncommon vocabulary.